-'Fighter' Director Transgender Case Closed No Charges Filed
+'Fighter' Director David O. Russell -- Transgender Groping Case Closed, No Charges Filed

 "The Fighter" director David O. Russell won't face criminal charges for touching his transgender niece's breasts last month ... at least for now -- this according to the Broward County Sheriff's Office.